TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 6. Justification / Proof of Optimality

 - The optimal binary-search approach is correct because:
-  * The array is sorted â†’ allows monotonic decisions.
+  * The array is sorted → allows monotonic decisions.
   * Floor/ceil conditions (<= x, >= x) allow pruning half of the search space.
   * By storing candidate answers, we guarantee closest values.
 ---